knative/docs/docs/install/operator/configuring-eventing-cr.md

 - [Configuring default broker class](#configuring-default-broker-class)
 - [System Resource Settings](#system-resource-settings)

-__NOTE:__ Kubernetes spec level policies cannot be configured using the Knative operators.
+__NOTE:__ Kubernetes spec level policies cannot be configured using the Knative Operators.

-## Version Configuration
+## Installing a specific version of Eventing

 Cluster administrators can install a specific version of Knative Eventing by using the `spec.version` field.
 For example, if you want to install Knative Eventing v0.19.0, you can apply the following KnativeEventing custom resource: